tony27786/ThreeGroupQuadDiff/README.md

 **Important:** Please ensure that you execute `Seurat::FindMarkers` in the proper sequence.
 In `Seurat::FindMarkers`, the group specified by ident.1 is treated as the test group, while ident.2 is treated as the reference group.

 **For example,** the disease progression follows the order: `HC → HIV → HIV/MTB`.
+Test dataset and code are located in `./data/test_dataset.RData` and `./sample_data.R`, just run the code in sample_data.R then you could get the same plot, just like this repo :)

 ```r
 markers_df_hth <- Seurat::FindMarkers(object = subset_obj, ident.1 = "HIV_MTB", ident.2 = "HIV", assay = "RNA")
 markers_df_hhc <- Seurat::FindMarkers(object = subset_obj, ident.1 = "HIV", ident.2 = "HC", assay = "RNA")